esamattis/react-zorm/README.md

                 // Generate name attribute by invoking the field on the "fields chain" name={zo.fields.email()}
                 // Add "errored" class when the field has a validation error by
                 // invoking the "errors chain".
-This is convenience for
-                // .email() ? "errored"  : undefined
+                // This is convenience for .email() ? "errored" : undefined className={zo.errors.email("errored")}
-                className={zo.errors.email("errored")}
             />
             {zo.errors.email((e) => (
-                // Add function argument to call on error
+                // Use function for streamlined error message rendering
                 <ErrorMessage message={e.message} />
             ))}
             Password: